Naitreey/notes-and-knowledge/cs/database/cache/redis.rst

   DECRBY key decrement

-- similar to DECR, by an amount.
+- similar to DECR, by an amount. amount can be negative.

 GETSET
 ^^^^^^